bjornbytes/lovr.org/docs/Mesh:getVertexAttribute.md

 category: reference
 -->

-Buffer:getVertexAttribute
+Mesh:getVertexAttribute
 ===

-Get the components of a specific attribute of a vertex in a Buffer.
+Get the components of a specific attribute of a vertex in a Mesh.

-    ... = buffer:getVertexAttribute(vertex, attribute)
+    ... = mesh:getVertexAttribute(vertex, attribute)

 ### Arguments